Skip to main content

 6. Definitions

-The following definitions apply for this policy and all associated procedures.
+The following definitions apply for this policy.
 Definitions in the singular also include the plural meaning of the word.

 External secondment means an arrangement made with the mutual consent of the host organisation/workplace, UTS and the staff member whereby the university makes a staff member available under specific agreed arrangements to work with another employer for a specific period.

-Host organisation/workplace means the organisation or UTS workplace to which the staff member is seconded.
+Host organisation (or host workplace) means the organisation or UTS workplace to which the staff member is seconded.

 Internal secondment means an arrangement made with the mutual consent of the host and parent supervisor/manager and staff member whereby a staff member is released to work in another area within UTS's organisational structure.

-Parent organisation/workplace means the organisation or UTS workplace that employs the secondee prior to the secondment occurring.
+Parent organisation (or parent workplace) means the organisation or UTS workplace that employs the secondee prior to the secondment occurring.

 Secondee means the staff member being seconded.